On the prime Selmer ranks of cyclic prime twist families of elliptic curves over global function fields

-where $\hat{F}_{(n,N),(w,w')}(\F_q)$ is a subset of $F_n(\F_q)$ as stated in Definition \ref{defn:polynomial_sets}. \end{proposition} As stated in previous sections, the error term appearing in Proposition \ref{prop:global-local} corresponds to one of the error terms constituting the constant $\alpha(p)$ defined in Theorem \ref{theorem:main_theorem}. \begin{proof}
+where $\hat{F}_{(n,N),(w,w')}(\F_q)$ is a subset of $F_n(\F_q)$ as stated in Definition \ref{defn:polynomial_sets}, and $\gamma_p$ is the geometric rate of convergence of the Markov operator $M$ as stated in Corollary \ref{corollary:uniform_markov}. \end{proposition} As stated in previous sections, the error term appearing in Proposition \ref{prop:global-local} corresponds to one of the error terms constituting the constant $\alpha(p)$ defined in Theorem \ref{theorem:main_theorem}. \begin{proof}

 \textbf{[[Setup]]}

 Before presenting the proof of the proposition, we first outline the set of notations utilized in the proof.
 We recall that there exists a $\text{Gal}(\overline{K}/K)$-equivariant isomorphism